The People's Recorder

 In premier audio storytelling, we explore the stories of American life first recorded by workers on the FWP and contemporary stories that echo with them.

-Produced in association with the American Library Association, The People’s Recorder is currently in development with support from the National Endowment for the Humanities, Florida Humanities, Virginia Humanities, Wisconsin Humanities, California Humanities and Humanities Nebraska.
+The People’s Recorder is produced with support from the National Endowment for the Humanities, Florida Humanities, Virginia Humanities, Wisconsin Humanities, California Humanities and Humanities Nebraska.